throwawaygh/arch-openrc-guide/README.md

 You need to install a bunch of AUR packages to get OpenRC working on Arch.
 For various reasons, many of them can't be installed with yaourt.
 I'll note when a package can be installed with yaourt.
+I recommend using yaourt whenever possible, as its automatic dependency handling is really convenient.
+If you're unfamiliar with yaourt, look at <https://wiki.archlinux.org/index.php/Yaourt>.

 For the sake of completeness, instructions to install a package from the AUR can be found here: